wotbrew/relic/doc/query.md

 # Query

-Relic query language, or RQL.
+Relic query language, or RelicQL.
 In relic queries are your primitive for describing the data in a domain, and views on it.

 - A query is always a vector
 - queries are made up of operations, themselves vectors of the form `[operator & args]`.